Indian-origin Sikh man among 9 killed in rail yard shooting in California | Law-Order

 - United States

-A 36-year-old Indian-origin Sikh man was among eight people killed in the horrific rail yard shooting in San Jose in the US state of California, according to media reports on Thursday.
+A 36-year-old Indian-origin Sikh man was among eight people killed in the latest horrific mass shooting incident in the US, authorities in San Jose in Northern California said on Thursday.

-Taptejdeep Singh was the first victim to be publicly identified by his family, The Mercury News reported.
+Taptejdeep Singh, who was a light rail operator at the Valley Transportation Authority (VTA) for nine years, was the first victim to be publicly identified by his family, The Mercury News reported.

 Singh, born in India and raised in Union City, California, has left behind his wife, three-year-old son, one-year-old daughter, and a grieving Sikh community in the Sanfrancisco Bay Area, which described him as a ''helpful and caring'' man.

-Co-workers at the Valley Transportation Authority (VTA) hailed Singh as a hero, saying he left the safety of an office room, where some colleagues were hiding, to help others escape the line of fire.
+Co-workers at the light rail yard of the VTA hailed Singh as a hero, saying he left the safety of an office room, where some colleagues were hiding, to help others escape the line of fire.

 Samuel Cassidy, 57, a maintenance worker of the VTA, San Jose, on Wednesday gunned down eight of his co-workers and critically injured another in a one of the deadliest shootings in California state this year.